Why is Fast Fashion a Social Justice Issue?

 It boils down to accountability.
 It falls on these fashion brands to work with manufacturers to demand fair, accountable, and transparent operations along the supply chain.
 Which they refuse to do, even though fashion is a $2.5 trillion global industry (JEC 2019).
 The financial resources are present to initiate equitable changes in the system, so why are our fellow humans still being subjugated to this treatment?
 Treat every human like a HUMAN.
 They are not machines.
 They are not disposable.
 Each and every one of their lives matters.

 Check out our next blog issue which takes a deep dive into the environmental damage encountered by fast fashion, as well as the tenets of the slow fashion revolution.
-We take a look at how consumers can opt into slow fashion and advocate for a clean, safe, transparent, and accountable supply chain.
+We take a look at how consumers and fashion brands can opt into slow fashion and advocate for a clean, safe, transparent, and accountable supply chain.
 It is our job as a rational, free-thinking society to put an end to environmental injustice in the fashion industry.

 Continuously Questioning The Norm,